June 1, 2021

 Once this is done, rake the topsoil so that the new soil gets mixed with the dirt and there is no clear demarcation between the two.

-The next step in the process is seeding and fertilizing.
+The next step in the process of sowing grass seed, is seeding and fertilizing.
 To sow seeds evenly, you should use a seed spreader (like this one), especially if you have a large lawn.
 However, if you have a small lawn, you can go ahead and sow with your hands as well.

 Once you have successfully sowed the entire area, the next thing you must do is fertilizer this area.